 by Priscilla Peters

 I was her caretaker in the hospital and I soaked up every minute.
 I chose not to sleep at night so that I could be close to her.
 I knew my time was limited.
 Yes, it was my choice.
 I asked someone else to mother her.
 It was the best thing, I decided, for her to have a two-parent home.
 But as we all know, just because something is right does not make it easy.

 My first Mother’s Day felt like someone else’s holiday.
-I remember sending my firstborn’s adoptive mother a Mother's Day card.
-It was her first Mother’s Day and I was genuinely happy for her.
+I remember sending my firstborn’s adoptive mother a card.
+It was her first Mother’s Day, and I was genuinely happy for her.
 I remember being nervous that acknowledging her first Mother’s Day could be a difficult reminder of me, the first mother of her precious baby.
-It feels so simple and yet so complex.
-I mothered my firstborn so intentionally for nine months.
+It felt so simple and yet so complex.

-My counselor gave me the best advice in the earlier months of my pregnancy when I was entrenched in the decision-making process.
-She said, “Priscilla, I want you to love your baby the same way today and throughout your pregnancy whether you choose to parent or choose adoption.”
+My counselor gave me the best advice in the earlier months of my pregnancy, when I was entrenched in the decision-making process.
+She said, “Priscilla, I want you to love your baby the same way today and throughout your pregnancy, whether you choose to parent or choose adoption.”
 I took her advice to heart and invested my whole being into motherhood when I was carrying her.
 I talked to her, sang to her, prayed over her, and begged the Lord to help me make this decision for my daughter.
 I labored over the decision day and night.
 I was deciding as a mother — her first mother.
-Some would say it would hurt more that way.
-They may be right, but I know that I mothered her and I mothered her well.
-When I surrendered her to the Lord and entrusted her to her parents, I did so with no regrets.
-I knew what it felt like to love her.
-I knew what every inch of her body looked like.
-I carried her smell with me on her blanket I had made.
+I mothered my firstborn so intentionally for nine months.

-My first Mother’s Day with my husband was a disaster.
-I see now that I needed years of acknowledgement and despite my husband’s greatest efforts to celebrate me and acknowledge me, the complicated emotions I felt could not be satisfied by any number of gifts or acknowledgement.
+My first Mother’s Day with my husband was another disaster.
+I see now that I needed years of acknowledgement and despite my husband’s greatest efforts to celebrate and acknowledge me, the complicated emotions I felt could not be satisfied by any number of gifts or acknowledgement.
 Having more children does not erase any semblance of sadness.